 Measure Reason for deferral 0043: Pneumococcal Vaccination Status for Older Adults (PNU) The CDC guidelines have been updated for pneumococcal vaccinations.
-After internal discussions with the measure developers, CMS and NQF leadership, 0525: Pneumococcal Polysaccharide Vaccine (PPV) Ever Received (Home Health) NQF decided to reschedule maintenance review of the five pneumococcal measures until a subsequent phase 0682: Percent of Residents or Patients Assessed and Appropriately Given the Pneumococcal Vaccine (Short-Stay) of Health and Well-Being.
-In the interim the Health and Well-Being Standing Committee drafted recommendations for updated NQF Standard Specifications for Pneumococcal Vaccinations.
+After internal discussions with the measure developers, CMS, and NQF 0525: Pneumococcal Polysaccharide Vaccine (PPV) Ever Received (Home Health) leadership, NQF decided to reschedule maintenance review of the five pneumococcal vaccination measures 0682: Percent of Residents or Patients Assessed and Appropriately Given the Pneumococcal Vaccine (Short-Stay) until a subsequent phase of Health and Well-Being.
+In the interim, the Health and Well-Being Standing Committee endorsed updated NQF Standard Specifications for Pneumococcal Vaccinations.
 0683: Percent of Residents Assessed and Appropriately Given the Pneumococcal Vaccine (Long- Stay) 1653: Pneumococcal Immunization 1448: Developmental Screening in the First Three Years of Life Measure 1448 is a time-limited measure.
 As a requirement of this designation, the developer is expected to submit testing on the measure at the time of endorsement reconsideration.
 Due to scheduling conflicts and personnel changes, NQF and the measure developed agreed to reschedule maintenance review measure until a subsequent phase when additional testing analysis can be provided.